abcdaaaaaaaaa/MQSpaceData.h/README.md

 }
 ```
-# Calculate valueA and valueB With Logarithm
+# Calculate valueA and valueB with Logarithm
 And We can also calculate the a and b values ​​for you:
 just define the concentration range of your gas sensor and the slopes of the graph just like the MQ4:
 ![download](https://github.com/abcdaaaaaaaaa/MQSpaceData.h/assets/108553778/39f97873-8173-4831-b662-45d26f59cd1f)